-So there’s a lot of questions about what’s involved in Distribution Deliverables for an independent Film.
+So there are a lot of questions about what’s involved in Distribution Deliverables for an Independent Film.
 So I’ve scoured a few contracts to find a very thorough list of what you might need to provide for a distributor or Sales Agent if they take your film.
-Since this list is quite expansive, there may be some stuff on here that most distributors do not ask for, but If figured it best to know what you might have to be able to provide
+Since this list is quite expansive, there may be some stuff on here that most distributors do not ask for, but I figured it best to know what you might have to be able to provide

 2. Screeners (50)